 The best way to learn, especially about a new topic or industry, is to learn from people already doing that work.
 Identify companies you are interested in and reach out to the IoT Product Managers there via LinkedIn.
 Attend meetups and trade shows.
 Find publications (blogs, magazines, podcasts, etc.) that you like, and read everything they produce.
 In short, find a way to educate yourself by learning from others.

-By the way, if you want to stay up to date with the latest trends in IoT Product Management, I recommend to subscribing to my newsletter.
+And you can always stay up to date with the latest trends in IoT Product Management by subscribing to my newsletter.

 The Bottom Line